Update Your Contact Details

 2000 Stories has been running since 1992, for over 29 years.
 Next year will be the 30th anniversary of this amazing study!

 This is a very common question and a good one!
-We are at the exciting part of the study, being able to look at the consequences and outcomes of your health during adolescence on the next 10 years of your lives.
+We are at the exciting part of the study, being able to look at the consequences and outcomes of your health during adolescence into mid-life.
 More than ever, it is crucial you stick with us!
 Very few studies worldwide have been able to follow participants so successfully over time to create such a deep understanding of how life and behaviours in adolescence affect our lifecourse.

 No. It is illegal and unethical for us to complete the interview while you are driving.
 We have to make sure your safety comes first!